Microsoft/azure-docs.pt-pt/articles/hdinsight/hadoop/apache-hadoop-hive-java-udf.md

 ## <a name="next-steps"></a>Passos seguintes

-Para outras maneiras de trabalhar com o Hive, consulte [usar o Apache Hive com o HDInsight](hdinsight-use-hive.md).
+For other ways to work with Hive, see [Use Apache Hive with HDInsight](hdinsight-use-hive.md).

-Para obter mais informações sobre funções definidas pelo usuário do hive, consulte a seção [operadores de Apache Hive e funções definidas pelo usuário](https://cwiki.apache.org/confluence/display/Hive/LanguageManual+UDF) do wiki do hive em Apache.org.
+For more information on Hive User-Defined Functions, see [Apache Hive Operators and User-Defined Functions](https://cwiki.apache.org/confluence/display/Hive/LanguageManual+UDF) section of the Hive wiki at apache.org.